skip to Main Content

 BACKGROUND TO THE PROJECT

-Un- and underemployment are widespread in Ghana.
-Jobs in small and medium-sized enterprises (SMEs) are few and far between, meaning that 85 per cent of workers are employed in the informal sector.
-Although big things are expected from start-ups and entrepreneurs, they receive little or no support from the academic and scientific community, economic development initiatives or big corporations, and lack financing opportunities.
-In northern Ghana in particular, the perceived lack of prospects increases the pressure to migrate, and many young Ghanaians head off to Accra in search of work.
-Once there, they often end up at the Old Fadama dumping ground, where they earn a living collecting and recycling (e-)waste, despite the risks this poses to the environment and their own health.
+Unemployment and underemployment are widespread in Ghana.
+According to a study by the World Bank, 48% of Ghanaians aged 15-24 are classified as unemployed.
+Jobs in small and medium-sized enterprises (SMEs) are few, so most workers are employed in micro-enterprises in the informal sector.
+Although the expectations made of start-ups and entrepreneurs are high, they receive little or no support from the academic and scientific community, economic development initiatives or big corporations, and lack financing opportunities.
+In northern Ghana in particular, the perceived lack of prospects increases the pressure to migrate, and several young Ghanaians head off to Accra in search of work.
+Many earn a living there by collecting and recycling (e-)waste and plastic, despite the environmental and health risks involved.

 PROJECT OBJECTIVE

-The project will support sustainable economic development in Ghana and help to improve job opportunities in both the formal and informal sectors.
-It will therefore help achieve Sustainable Development Goal (SDG) 8, which is to promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
+The project supported sustainable economic development in Ghana and helped to improve job opportunities in both the formal and informal sectors.
+The project thus contributed to the achievement of the 8th Sustainable Development Goal (SDG), which aims to promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

 PROJECT ACTIVITIES